What is equity release & how does it work?

 If there’s any cash left after the loan has been settled, it goes to your estate and can be distributed as outlined in your will.

 A home reversion plan is another option that you can consider to release equity.
-You raise money by selling all or part of your home below market value to your home reversion provider, while continuing to live in it rent-free until you die or move into long term care.
+You raise money by selling all or part of your home below market value to your home reversion provider, while continuing to live in it rent-free until you die or relocate to long-term care.

 Equity Release Tips